CNJianLiu/SinRef-6D/README.md

 This repository contains:

-- training code for the pose estimation model
+- Training code for the pose estimation model
 - BOP evaluation scripts
-- custom-object inference scripts
+- Custom-object inference scripts
 - CUDA/C++ extensions used by the model

 ## 1. Repository Structure